 Don’t eliminate the foods you love.
 It is a recipe for disaster and could cause distress, as well as vitamin and mineral imbalances.

 Have a food diary and write the foods you eat daily.
 Include serving sizes, cooking methods as well as your hunger levels.
 Determine those “extra” foods you eat each day and try to remove or replace them with a healthier alternative.
 You can download our free food diary here.

 Identify Your Mistakes

 Probably the most common mistake people make is to be enthusiastic and / or impatient with their weight loss plan.
-They may reduce their calories too much and the body will respond by reducing metabolism and slowing down weight loss.
+They may reduce their calories too much and the body could respond by reducing metabolism and slowing down weight loss.
 To avoid this, make smaller changes to your diet plan.
-Your patience will probably pay off in terms of constant fat loss, more vitality, and fewer food cravings.
+Your patience could probably pay off in terms of constant fat loss, more vitality, and fewer food cravings.

 Counting calories excessively is another mistake.
 It’s your body that ultimately decides how many calories to use and what to do with them.
 Weighting every day or several times a day has little value because your body weight may vary.
-On a weight loss diet, you can even gain weight (or keep it) but still lose some fat (e.g. You’ve built muscle mass with exercise).
+On a weight loss diet, you could even gain weight (or keep it) but still lose some fat (e.g. You’ve built muscle mass with exercise).